nikola-bodrozic/microservices/README.md

 in prod version for service dbmysql port forwarding & expose keys are removed.

-mysql service is not avaliable outside Docker stack, it's accessibe only from nodejs & alpine services but not from MySQL workbench.
+mysql service is not avaliable outside Docker stack, it's accessibe only from nodejs & alpine services but not from MySQL Workbench.